International cargo pets

 Our pet transporters must go through a formal registration and approval process before we entrust them to care for your pet's travel arrangements to our standards.
 We recognise that we are dealing after all with family members - no matter which exterior they are bundled into!

 Not all pets are equal.
 We may not be able to fly your pet if it is a brachycephalic breed, is too young, is an embargoed breed at the destination, flight days of week or if it is not 'domestic' as defined by the IATA regulations.

-Air New Zealand cargo does not accept racing greyhounds for travel on services to Hong Kong, Shanghai, or Saigon.
+Air New Zealand cargo does not accept racing greyhounds for travel on services to or from Europe and Asia.

 If a greyhound is a domesticated family pet (not for racing or breeding purposes), a request can be made to the Cargo Management team for consideration through your local Air New Zealand office.
 Evidence must be supplied confirming the animal has been a domesticated family pet for 12 months minimum.
 The request will be assessed and approvals given once the Cargo Management team are satisfied the animal is not for commercial gain.